Aliased Time-Modulated Array OFDM Transmit System: Signal model

 where $N_{\mathrm{cp}}$ is the cyclic prefix length.
 The repeated modulation symbols in the frequency domain offer improved outage probability, but combining them does not improve SNR due to increased noise bandwidth.
 The power fluctuations per block in the passband might result in different SNRs being received at each block, resulting in SNR and capacity loss.
 Note that repetition in the frequency domain increases the peak-to-average power ratio.
 In the presence of a nonlinear amplifier, the signal is more susceptible to distortion.
 Fig. \ref{fig:atma_capacity} presents the normalized capacity of the aliased TMA system.
 The values are normalized to a system without aliasing.
 The capacity loss due to SNR is negligible for $A$ and $N$ values greater than 4.

 To successfully demodulate the ATMA OFDM, the receiver must revert the phase precoding per block applied at the transmitter \eqref{eq:alternating_precoder}.
 The failure to do so would result in erroneous demodulation of $\left\lfloor A/2 \right\rfloor$ of the subcarrier blocks.
-Another problem is the per-block power variations introduced by aliasing.
-When the per-block power variations are accounted for at the receiver, the subcarrier symbols per block are equalized to match the amplitude of the demodulating (reference) constellation; no degradation in performance should be observed.
-If the amplitude variations per subcarrier block are unaccounted for in the receiver, then the power variations per subcarrier block will introduce amplitude errors in the demodulation.
-The error-vector magnitude (EVM) resulting from the amplitude mismatch per subcarrier block can be calculated as
+Assume that the information regarding the precoding and the signal structure is available at the receiver or has been communicated prior.
+To revert the phase precoding, the receiver requires the information about the subcarrier block with $K_{\mathrm{b}}$.
+The repeated modulation symbols offer improved outage probability (e.g., robustness against deep fading).
+Combining $A$ repeated symbols offers an averaging gain and improved robustness against intercarrier interference due to uncompensated carrier frequency offset or phase noise.
+However, the performance of synchronization algorithms will be negatively impacted by the repeated subcarrier structure.
+For example, when considering the Schmidl-Cox algorithm, $A$ times repetition of the subcarrier block will also shorten the correlation length $A$ times, resulting in a degraded estimate.

-As observed before, the power variation per subcarrier block diminishes with the growing number of blocks and phase shifts.
-Similarly, the EVM is reduced by increasing $A$ and $N$ as shown in Fig. \ref{fig:evm_vs_ph_res} and Fig. \ref{fig:evm_vs_n_blocks}.
+Another effect of aliasing that can impact the system performance is the per-block power variations.
+This is particularly important in the sensing application, where uncompensated power variations degrade the range profile.
+When considering OFDM sensing employing a zero-forcing estimator, the uncompensated amplitude variations will manifest as increased sidelobes in the range profile.
+For communications, the demodulation and symbol detection would happen at the per subcarrier basis and the power variations would be absorbed in the conventional channel estimation and equalization.